-We’ve seen limited impact from ticket bot legislation thus far.
-So ticketing organizations are best positioned to adapt to the constantly evolving bot threat.
+We’ve seen limited impact from ticket bot legislation thus far, which makes ticketing organizations the only ones who can put a stop to bots.

-A full-fledged plan to deal with ticket bots must span several levels, from concrete technical tactics to comprehensive bot mitigation solutions to larger ticketing strategy.
+A full-fledged plan to deal with ticket bots must span several levels, from concrete technical tactics to comprehensive bot mitigation solutions to larger ticketing strategies.